ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 ### Introduction

 In [part 6](https://ortelius.io/blog/2024/08/10/how-to-bake-an-ortelius-pi-part-6-cloud-dev-at-home-with-Netdata/) we deployed [Netdata](https://www.Netdata.cloud/) and exposed the endpoints through [Traefik](https://traefik.io/).
-We used the AWS cli and the Netdata wrapper `awslocal` to create and list S3 buckets and used [Granted](https://www.granted.dev/) to configure our profiles.
+We used the AWS cli and the Localstack wrapper `awslocal` to create and list S3 buckets and used [Granted](https://www.granted.dev/) to configure our profiles.

 In part 7 we will deploy [Netdata](https://www.netdata.cloud/) as our observability solution of choice.
 Netdata for me is like having your Observability multilayered cake and eating it.
 Why did i go with Netdata?
 I will list a few points as follows: